Ahmad Shah II: Reign

-Silver tanka of Qutb ud-Din Ahmad Shah II dated AH 862 (= 1457-58).
+Billon Tanka of Qutb ud-Din Ahmad Shah II, dated AH 862 (AD 1457–58).

-In 1451, after death of Muhammad Shah II, the nobles placed his son Jalál Khán on the throne with the title of Kutb-ud-dín or Qutb-ud-dín Ahmad Shah II.
-Sultán Mahmud Khilji of Malwa Sultanate had invaded Gujarat and had laid siege to Sultánpur.
-Malik Alá-ud-dín bin Sohráb Kutb-ud-dín's commander surrendered the fort, and was sent with honour to Málwa and appointed governor of Mandu.
-Sultán Mahmúd, marching to Sársa-Páldi, summoned Bharuch, then commanded by Sídi Marján on behalf of Gujarát Sultanate.
-The Sídi refused, and fearing delay, the Málwa Sultán after plundering Baroda (now Vadodara) proceeded to Nadiad, whose Bráhmans astonished him by their bravery in killing a mad elephant.
-Qutb-ud-dín Sháh now advancing met Sultán Mahmúd at Kapadvanj where, after a doubtful fight of some hours, he defeated Sultán Mahmúd, though during the battle that prince was able to penetrate to Kutb-ud-dín's camp and carry off his crown and jewelled girdle.
-The Mirăt-i-Sikandari ascribes Kutb-ud-dín's victory in great measure to the gallantry of certain inhabitants of Dholka called Darwáziyahs.
-Muzaffar Khán, who is said to have incited the Málwa Sultán to invade Gujarát, was captured and beheaded, and his head was hung up at the gate of Kapadvanj.
-On his return from Kapadvanj Kutb-ud-dín built the magnificent Hauzi Kutb or Kánkariya Tank about a mile to the south of Áhmedábád.
+In 1451, after death of Muhammad Shah II, the nobles placed his son Jalal Khan on the throne with the title of Qutb-ud-din Ahmad Shah II.
+Sultan Mahmud Khilji of Malwa Sultanate had invaded Gujarat and had laid siege to Sultanpur.
+Malik Ala-ud-din bin Sohrab Qutb-ud-din's commander surrendered the fort, and was sent with honour to Malwa and appointed governor of Mandu.
+Sultan Mahmud, marching to Sarsa-Paldi, summoned Bharuch, then commanded by Sidi Marjan on behalf of Gujarat Sultanate.
+The Sidi refused, and fearing delay, the Malwa Sultan after plundering Baroda (now Vadodara) proceeded to Nadiad, whose Brahmans astonished him by their bravery in killing a mad elephant.
+Qutb-ud-din Shah now advancing met Sultan Mahmud at Kapadvanj where, after a doubtful fight of some hours, he defeated Sultan Mahmud, though during the battle of Kapadvanj that prince was able to penetrate to Qutb-ud-din's camp and carry off his crown and jewelled girdle.
+The Mirat-i-Sikandari ascribes Qutb-ud-din's victory in great measure to the gallantry of certain inhabitants of Dholka called Darwaziyahs.
+Muzaffar Khan, who is said to have incited the Malwa Sultan to invade Gujarat, was captured and beheaded, and his head was hung up at the gate of Kapadvanj.
+On his return from Kapadvanj Qutb-ud-din built the magnificent Hauzi Qutb or Kankariya Tank about a mile to the south of Ahmedabad.

-According to the Mirăt-i-Sikandari (Persian Text, 50–57) this war between Málwa and Gujarát was controlled by the spiritual power of certain holy teachers.
-The war was brought on by the prayers of Sheikh Kamál Málwi, whose shrine is in Áhmedábád behind Khudáwand Khán's mosque near Sháh-i-Álam's tomb, who favoured Málwa.
-Kutb-ud-dín's cause was aided by the blessing of Kutbi Álam who sent his son the famous Sháh Álam time after time to persuade Kamál to be loyal to Gujarát.
-At last Kamál produced a writing said to be from heaven giving the victory to Málwa.
-The young Sháh Álam tore this charter to shreds, and, as no evil befell him, Kamál saw that his spiritual power paled before Sháh Álam and fell back dead.
-Sháh Álam against his will accompanied Kutb-ud-dín some marches on his advance to Kapadvanj.
-Before leaving the army Sháh Álam blessed a mean camp elephant and ordered him to destroy the famous Málwa champion elephant known as the Butcher.
-He also, against his wish for he knew the future, at the Sultán's request bound his own sword round Kutb-ud-dín's waist.
-In the battle the commissariat elephant ripped the Butcher and some years later Kutb-ud-dín by accident gashed his knee with the saint's sword and died.
+According to the Mirat-i-Sikandari this war between Malwa and Gujarat was controlled by the spiritual power of certain holy teachers.
+The war was brought on by the prayers of Sheikh Kamal Malwi, whose shrine is in Ahmedabad behind Khudawand Khan's mosque near Shah-i-alam's tomb, who favoured Malwa.
+Qutb-ud-din's cause was aided by the blessing of Qutbi Alam who sent his son the famous Shah Alam time after time to persuade Kamal to be loyal to Gujarat.
+At last Kamal produced a writing said to be from heaven giving the victory to Malwa.
+The young Shah Alam tore this charter to shreds, and, as no evil befell him, Kamal saw that his spiritual power paled before Shah Alam and fell back dead.
+Shah Alam against his will accompanied Qutb-ud-din some marches on his advance to Kapadvanj.
+Before leaving the army Shah alam blessed a mean camp elephant and ordered him to destroy the famous Malwa champion elephant known as the Butcher.
+He also, against his wish for he knew the future, at the Sultan's request bound his own sword round Qutb-ud-din's waist.
+In the battle the commissariat elephant ripped the Butcher and some years later Qutb-ud-din by accident gashed his knee with the saint's sword and died.